-Full logistical info with a map and other walking suggestions will be at the end
+Full detailed logistics and a map for the Hassocks to Lewes walk, and other local walking suggestions will be at the end

-Out of the station walk down the road to the right and you will see a sign for the South Downs pointing down a side path.
+Out of the station at Hassocks, walk down the road to the right and you will see a sign for the South Downs pointing down a side path.
 Take it.

 At the main road turn right, and just before the bridge, there will be another South Downs sign pointing left to some steps.
 Take these steps.

 You will continue along this path for a while, ignoring the paths that lead off it.
 You will mostly be enclosed by bush and tree cover, before reaching an opening with fields to your left and a view of

 At the road, cross over to the field on the left (there will be signage) and head towards the building on the other side.